Frequently Asked Questions

 How can I find out about a house for sale, in foreclosure, or a tax sale property?

-You may visit the Recorder’s Office and we will assist you in your search.
+You may visit the Recorder’s Office to do your own search, search online, or contact a title company.
 You need to know the owner’s name or the legal description of the property, or be able to identify the parcel on a tax map located in the Supervisor of Assessments Office.
-For information on property being sold for back taxes, contact the County Treasurer at (217) 554-6080.
+For information on property being sold for back taxes, contact the County Treasurer.

 How do I know what liens are on a property?